pthalin/video_lag_tester/README.md

 # Video Lag Tester

+A Video Lag Tester is a device that measures the delay from when a signal is sent to a displays input until it is shown on the dispay.
+In most cases this is an important parameters for a good gaming experince.

+It is intended to be a low cost solution for video signals up to 720p 60 Hz.
+The cost to build it your self is ~$25 or less.

-Based on source code for [Time sleuth](https://github.com/chriz2600/time-sleuth)
+It is based on source code for [Time sleuth](https://github.com/chriz2600/time-sleuth)

-Created by by Patrik's Retro Tech.
-For updates follow me on:\
+This project is created by **Patrik's Retro Tech**.
+For updates and similar projects follow me on:\
 [Instagram](https://www.instagram.com/patriksretrotech/)\
 [YouTube](https://www.youtube.com/channel/UCaFWrgS4kNwspYCvaff0Wjg)\
 [Twitter](https://twitter.com/patriksretrotec/)\